AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 - `O`: Save the current OSL shader source to file.
 - `M`: Save the current MDL shader source to file.
 - `L`: Load GLSL shader source from file.
 Editing the source files before loading provides a way to debug and experiment with shader source code.
-- `D`: Save each node graph in the current material as a DOT file.
-See www.graphviz.org for more details on this format.
+- `D`: Save the node graph for the current material as a diagram file.
+This can be either a `mermaid` or `dot` file foramt.
+See and https://mermaid.js.org/ and https://www.graphviz.org for more details on the each format.
+See `Advanced Settings` for additional controls.
 - `F`: Capture the current frame and save to file.
 - `W`: Create a wedge rendering and save to file.
 See `Advanced Settings` for additional controls.
 - `T`: Translate the current material to a different shading model.
 See `Advanced Settings` for additional controls.